Daniel Arrocha

-Daniel Michael Rodriguez Arrocha (born 9 January 1995) is a Danish footballer who plays as a centre-back for FK Jerv.
+Daniel Michael Rodriguez Arrocha (born 9 January 1995) is a Danish footballer who plays as a centre-back for Danish 2nd Division side FC Helsingør.

 Career

 Arrocha joined Norwegian First Division side Nest-Sotra in the summer of 2018.
 He moved to Jerv in May 2020.
 He missed the whole of the 2020 season due to injury.
 On 3 April 2022, he made his Eliteserien debut in a 1–0 win against Strømsgodset.
 On 31 August 2022, Arrocha moved to Mjøndalen IF.

+On 5 February 2026, Arrocha joined Danish 2nd Division side FC Helsingør.